hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Migrating a RDS MySQL to RDS Aurora</summary>

 - Way 1:
-	- Create an Aurora read-replica for the primary MySQL database.
+	- Create an Aurora read-replica for the primary MySQL database
-	- Promote the read-replica to a primary database.
+	- Promote the read-replica to a primary database
 - Way 2:
-	- Create an Aurora read-replica for the primary MySQL database.
+	- Create an Aurora read-replica for the primary MySQL database
-	- Create a snapshot a the Aurora read-replica.
+	- Create a snapshot a the Aurora read-replica
-	- Create a new Aurora database from the snapshot.
+	- Create a new Aurora database from the snapshot
 - [For more details](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Migrating.RDSMySQL.Import.html)

 </details>